Charlesiubao/frontend-sei-solo-project-2/README.md

 ## Stretch Goals
 1. Add additional preferences to modify user search experience
 2. Save search parameters as user search shortcuts
-3. Encrypt userId
+3. Encrypt/decrypt userId
+4. Verify userId
-4. Implement db hashing
+5. Implement db hashing
-5. CSS animations
+6. CSS animations
+7. Create news viewer in the app so no need to go to external websites to read the news